Swim tracking guide

 A 25m pool swim and a 50m pool swim are not the same performance context.
 Short course races include more turns, which can affect the time.
 Long course races have fewer turns and often feel different tactically.
 This is why PB Pathway keeps short course and long course progress separate rather than blending them into one number.

 Age group rules also matter.
-Many UK swimming competitions use age at a fixed date, often age at 31 December for the competition year, but parents should always check the relevant meet conditions.
+Many UK swimming competitions use age at a fixed date, often age at 31 December for the competition year, but always check the relevant meet conditions.
 A swimmer can be one age on race day and another age for competition entry purposes.

 How to track the gap without pressure